-The past few months have been unique and challenging, to say the least.
 The coronavirus has put an added strain on the trucking world for both drivers and fleet owners.
 But as with every challenge, there are lessons to be learned and wisdom to be gained.
 So, what has the COVID-19 pandemic taught us?
 Or at least shined a brighter light on so we can see more clearly?

 I believe the main lesson to be learned here is that having a healthy and strong immune system is extremely important for all of us, and even more so for truck drivers.
 We should be more proactive in teaching drivers ways to develop and maintain a healthy immune system, instead of being reactive and waiting until a flu or pandemic occurs.

 Here are the three most critical factors for strengthening your immune system.